ZhuJo/no-click-look-controls/README.md

 ##Features
 * :no_entry_sign::arrow_left::arrow_right::no_entry_sign:Includes rotation angle options for dynamically focusing the user on parts of a scene.
 * :computer: Provides intuitive desktop view controls without requiring mousedown+drag.
-* :100: Includes the standard touch and HMD view controls for drop-in replacement for standard 'look-controls' component.
+* :100::sunglasses::iphone: Includes the standard touch and HMD view controls for drop-in replacement for standard `look-controls` component.

 ##Options